dlxfox/auto_star/README.md

-# Auto Star Papers 📚⭐
+# Auto Star Papers in a Single CMD 📚⭐
 This tool reads a CSV file containing research papers and automatically stars their associated GitHub repositories on your GitHub account.
 It's perfect for:

 - Academic researchers who want to keep track of interesting papers